 If you are on a low income you may be able to claim Housing Benefit and/or Council Tax Support to help pay your rent and Council Tax bill.
 You can claim Housing benefit whether you are employed or unemployed and you do not have savings/capital over £16,000.

-The easiest way to check if you are in a postcode area where Universal Credit is operating and whether you may be entitled to housing benefit is to use the online benefits calculator before completing the online form.
+If you are making a new claim, the easiest way to check if you are in a postcode area where Universal Credit is operating and whether you may be entitled to housing benefit is to use the online benefits calculator before completing the online form.
 Here you can claim online for housing benefits.
 If you are entitled to claim for Universal Credit there will be a link at the end of the benefits calculator which you can use to go to the relevant website.

 If you rent from a private landlord

 If you rent accommodation from a private landlord or agency the amount of rent we can allow when we work out your entitlement to Housing Benefit is limited by the Local Housing Allowance (LHA) rate.

 Local Housing Allowance (LHA) is a flat rate that is set by the Valuation Office Agency for properties in the Hart area for a 12 month period from 1st April each year.
 The Hart area is divided into 3 broad rental market areas, to find out which broad market area a property is in visit Local Housing Allowance.

 The LHA rate used to work out the Housing Benefit you are entitled to is based on how many bedrooms your household is assessed to need and if you are single and under 35.
 Visit to calculate how many rooms you are eligible to.